Frantisekf/vs-code-xml-counter-plugin/README.md

 This is the README for your extension "xml-file-counter".
 After writing up a brief description, we recommend including the following sections.

+## How to run from VSCode

+Compile the project by running the `npm run compile` Go to Run & Debug tab on the left side navbar and press the Run extension (Green arrow) / or just press F5 key to run This will open a new VSCode window with the running extension in the bottom right corner of the screen

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.